-I inspected the dynos, the supporting equipment, and the stacks at each test cell.
 Each cell (1 to 6) has individual exhaust stacks (SV-E1 to SV-E6).
 However, cells 1 & 2, and cells 5 & 6, share an additional stack.
 The reasoning for the stack-sharing is to save costs.
 The cited cells share an expensive equipment, the dilution tunnel, which is used to conduct a special particulate matter test.
 There is one dilution tunnel in cell 2 and another one in cell 6.
 At each cell the horizontal exit pipe from the dilution tunnel bends 90 degree to discharge vertically upwards to the ambient air through the shared stacks SV-E1-2 (in cell 2) and SV-E5-2 (in cell 6).
 For details of the stacks installation please refer to the attached pictures for cells 5 and 6 provided by Isuzu via email on 2/13/2020.
 Cells 1 and 2 have a similar pipe arrangement.

-The emission summary table depicted on PTI 4-12A lists the shared stacks in the wrong cell location.
+From the prior inspection report, the emission summary table depicted on PTI 4-12A lists the shared stacks in the wrong cell location.
 This should be addressed in the future by a permit modification.
-In this report, I am listing the shared stacks at the current location as seen at the facility.

-Except for the installation date (which was copied from PTI 4-12A), the following table provides a description of the emission units in accordance with the data collected during the inspection of 1/16/2020:
+Table below has them in the correct location.
+Except for the installation date (which was copied from PTI 4-12A), the following table provides a description of the emission units in accordance with the data collected from prior inspection.
+No changes have occurred according to Mr. Glass during the 4/2024 inspection.

 Emission Unit ID (Installation Date) Emission Unit Description Comments and Updates EU-TESTCELL1 (September 2005) Dynamometer test cell for testing diesel fuel engines.
 Power: 104 / 370 kW Stack ID: SV-E1 Meiden EC dyno; 700 to 8000 RPM EU-TESTCELL2 (September 2005) Dynamometer test cell for testing diesel fuel engines.
 Power: 318 kW Stack ID: SV-E2 and SV-E1-2 Schenck dyno; 1700 to 4000 RPM Dilution Tunnel located in this cell.
-Emission & sampling for PM test shared with cell 1 EU-TESTCELL3 (June 10, 2016) Dynamometer test cell for testing diesel fuel engines.
-Absorbing Power 300 / 188 kW Stack ID: SV-E3 Meiden Dyno Motoring Power 240 / 150 kW Started operation end of year 2016 EU-TESTCELL4 (June 10, 2016) Dynamometer test cell for testing diesel fuel engines.
-Absorbing Power 450 / 270 kW Stack ID: SV-E4 Meiden Dyno Motoring Power 440 /240 kW Started operation end of year 2016 EU-TESTCELL5 (July 2008) Dynamometer test cell for testing diesel fuel engines.
+Emission & sampling for PM test shared with cell 1 EU-TESTCELL3 Dynamometer test cell for testing diesel Meiden Dyno (June 10, 2016) fuel engines.
+Motoring Power 240 / 150 kW Absorbing Power 300 / 188 kW Stack ID: SV-E3 Started operation end of year 2016 EU-TESTCELL4 Dynamometer test cell for testing diesel Meiden Dyno (June 10, 2016) fuel engines.
+Motoring Power 440 /240 kW Absorbing Power 450 / 270 kW Stack ID: SV-E4 Started operation end of year 2016 EU-TESTCELL5 (July 2008) Dynamometer test cell for testing diesel fuel engines.
 Power: 330 kW Stack ID: SV-E5 AVL Schneider Dyno - 0 to 4000 RPM Emission & sampling shared with cell 6 EU-TESTCELL6 (July 2008) Dynamometer test cell for testing diesel fuel engines.
-Power: 440/315 kW Stack ID: SV-E6 and SV-E5-2 AVL Schneider Dyno - 0 to 6000 RPM Dilution Tunnel located in this cell Emission & sampling for PM test shared with cell 5
+Power: 440/315 kW Stack ID: SV-E6 and SV-E5-2 AVL Schneider Dyno - 0 to 6000 RPM Dilution Tunnel located in this cell Emission & sampling for PM test shared with cell 5 limited by software parameterization to 370 kW and that value is not listed on the motor capacity tag.
+For details about this issue, please refer to the information provided by the dyno supplier (AVL), which is archived in AQD's Isuzu files.